dhhepting/dhhepting.github.io/_assignments/CS-428_828/P-2_3-explore.md

 Choose 2 <strong>different</strong> metaphors and design an interface for each of the metaphors that you choose.
 For both interfaces:
 * Create a low-fidelity prototype (see Section 12.2 in textbook)
 * Write a scenario (see Section 11.5 in textbook) that includes details of the information presented and interaction undertaken
-* Analyze your scenario for positive and negative aspects and iterate your low-fidelity prototypes and scenarios to minimize the negative aspects and maximize the positive aspects
+* Analyze your scenario for positive and negative aspects and iterate your low-fidelity prototypes and scenarios to minimize the negative aspects and maximize the positive aspects.
+Describe the results of this iteration process

 ### Submission